vikram-tandon-4/Apartment-List-Family-Friday/README.md

-This app solves the problem mentiond in the below URL:
+This app solves the following problem:

 https://gist.github.com/kristjan/011320a43579d0a4cd4a0c29e603d811